ShrikeGames/commander_gpt/README.md

 - `window_height`: The height of the app when it opens, in pixels.
 - `background_colour`: The background colour of the app, this allows you to chroma-key remove the background to have just the character and subtitles show up in OBS or other recording/video software.
 Can be a named colour such as "green" or a hexcode of the format "#00FF00".
 - `input_voice_start_button_with_screenshot`: The key defined to toggle sending a screenshot alongside your recorded prompt from the microphone.
 Same limitations as other key bindings.
+- `speech_recognition_language`: Used for azure speech to text, this should match the language you are speaking.

 3. Add your character's images to assets/images
 It must have one image for each possible state of the character, and mapped voice style.
 See above documentation on the character_config.json for details.